akanadocs/docs-test/ag/security_config/security_configuration_toc.md

 ---
 layout: page
 title: Security Configuration
-description: Use the *Configuration > Security* section of the Policy Manager Management Console to determine how your deployment applies security, covering such topics as Domains, Certificates, Identity Profiles & Systems and Privacy.
+description: Use the *Configuration > Security* section of the Policy Manager Management Console to determine how your deployment applies security, covering such topics as Domains, Certificates, Identity Profiles, Identity Systems, and Privacy.
 product: ag
 category: learn
 no-nav: true